vladkov88/StanOccupancyModelTutorials/OccupancyStanIntroduction.md

 Fitting the model presents statically challenges.
 From a numerical perspective, the model contains 2 levels of latent variables.
 These present challenges for Stan, which can be overcome by taking the discritizing the model.
-These are covered in the next section.
+Overcoming these are covered in the next section.
 Detecting eDNA at a site also presents philosophical challenges.
 What does the detection mean?
 Is the species present or only its DNA?